cbrown5/cbrown5.github.io/_posts/2016-12-03-r2r-workshop.md

 Now, I am back in Fiji’s capital city and a brief encounter convinced me the Fijian people have the right mentality to protect their environment for future generations.
 Last night I was leaving a restaurant in the rain with a colleague and her baby.
 A group of burly men approached us in the dark car-park.
 “Baby Jack!” one of them greeted the baby warmly.
 The others swooned over him, tickling his toes to make him laugh.

 In that moment, I saw a country bound by a sense of community and a people who clearly love the next generation.
-A desire to help the next generation, and the knowledge for how to do so should be all a community needs to make decisions that protect the future of their environment
+A desire to help the next generation, and the knowledge for how to do so should be all a community needs to make decisions that protect the future of their environment.